4 Ways Predictive Marketing Can Guide Customer Purchases

 3. Focus suggestions on customer behaviors and preferences

 Analytic models can also predict products and services a customer will likely consume despite never buying them before.
 Amazon is an excellent example of this strategy in action.
 The retailer possesses data on hundreds of millions of customers.
-In addition, to purchase histories, wish lists, and items left in carts, Amazon also archives data for links hovered over and items browsed but not purchased.
+In addition, to purchase histories, wish lists, and items left in carts, Amazon also archives data for and items browsed but not purchased.

 Marketers can harness their data to make predictions based on interests their customers explore but have yet to act on.
 Predictive forecasts can calculate the likelihood of a customer enjoying a particular product based on the historical behaviors of other members in their cohort.
 Marketers even use predictive models to identify customer preferences related to particular brands or suppliers, enabling more targeted messaging.